sudopluto/video-ideas/README.md

 # video-ideas
 video ideas for my youtube: https://www.youtube.com/channel/UC0XpCeBtCPGtw0d3mVRYP-g

-- publish queue

 - editing

 - recording
+    - debugging a dud thinkpad battery with linux
+    - shotcut hwaccel (+ flatpak)
-    - shotcut + obs-studio wayland + vaapi
+    - obs-studio wayland
-    - mega guide for finances
-        - what is compounding
-        - flow chart
-        - really need to mesh out
+    - how long ive been using fedora

 - selected
-    - gmk mecha 01 alternatives
-    - how long ive been using fedora
     - minecraft flatpak + mods
+    - gmk mecha 01 alternatives / how to buy keycaps / keeb off of aliexpress
     - kepubify
     - what does the future of (desktop) linux look like
         - wayland, flatpak, gnome and kde

 - on deck
+    - the tatami galaxy sequel hype
+        - mini book review
+    - day in life semester in london
+    - how to buy from aliexpress
     - golang / coding interviews
-    - how to buy from aliexpress
-    - t480 fingerprint setup
     - shotcut basics
     - advent of code codewalks
     - mpv config & why you should use it